hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-root-web.md

 {% include alert.html content="Your browser does not support JavaScript!" alert="Note"  icon="svg-warning" color="red" %}
 </noscript>

+{% include alert.html content="If this procedure does not work, you can use this [alternative procedure](/ont-huawei-ma5671a-ymodem)" alert="Info" icon="svg-info" color="blue" %}

 # Connect to the stick via SSH